Meet Simon Fleming: Executive Vice President, Global Data Operations

 "Through events like Parexel Pride, we ensure that all current and future LGBTQ+ employees and their allies know that our company has a safe environment in which to build your career, no matter your orientation."

-Simon Fleming, Vice President, Data Management, shares his personal story of facing the challenges of 'coming out,' which is never a onetime occurrence.
+Simon Fleming, Executive Vice President, Global Data Operations, shares his personal story of facing the challenges of 'coming out,' which is never a onetime occurrence.
 Simon acknowledges how supportive colleagues, friends, family and an inclusive working environment can really make a difference to being able to true be to oneself.

 I don’t have a great answer to the question, “When did you first know you were gay?”
 I simply cannot remember a time when I didn’t know.
 I do know, however, that it occupied a very negative part of my mind for most of my adolescence and early 20s.
 Growing up in a small Northern English town in the 1980s, against the backdrop of the AIDS epidemic, was not conducive to coming to terms with your sexuality.
 At that time, role models were scarce and those that existed were the brunt of “jokes” that stung every time I heard a family member make them.
 So, I became ashamed of who I was and hid, increasingly unhappily, behind a wall of societal norms, convinced that the impact on my life would be so big and negative should the truth ever come out.